With the cruise industry seemingly back in full swing, now is the perfect time to review Consumer Rescue’s ultimate guide to taking a cruise.

 Passengers like Natalie Durflinger.
 Earlier this year, she got the shock of her life when MSC’s Divina sailed away without her in Cozumel as she was enjoying dinner after a shore excursion – in full view of the ship.
 She was left behind in her bathing suit and flip-flops, but luckily for her, she was carrying her U.S. Passport and was able to fly home.
 But without that passport, her troubling situation would have been much more complicated.
 You can read her dramatic tale here:

 And she’s not the first cruiser whose plea for help landed on my desk after getting left behind during a cruise.
-Long-time readers of my column will remember the tale of Kevin Rhorer who got an unexpected shock when he showed up at the pier in Havana after a shore excursion.
+Long-time readers of my column will remember the tale of NCL passenger Kevin Rohrer who got an unexpected shock when he showed up at the pier in Havana after a shore excursion.
 NCL’s Sky was nowhere to be found.
 Kevin had neglected to review the change in departure times when he left the ship – and it sailed away without him.

 Emergency situations during the cruise